StevenBlack/vocab/vocabulary.md

 ### semantics
 The aspect of linguistics that is concerned with the meaning and usage of words.
-Being precise in what you say and how you say it is the greatest benefit of semantics.
-When someone's response to your argument is that you're just playing with semantics, they've decided to stop fighting about the facts, and to start accusing you of using double talk (which you would never do, of course).

 ### seminal
-Despite the i, the word derives from "semen," and means the source of a style, an idea or a philosophy.
-The Federalist Papers are a seminal work of American political thought; Einstein's work is seminal to modern physics.
+The source of a style, an idea or a philosophy.

 ### semiotic